 This section describes how to deploy a leader node in Azure and launch a Toil cluster from the leader node to run workflows.
 You'll need an account in Azure prior to executing the steps in the document.
 To setup Azure, see Preparing your Azure environment.

-Note: Azure support in Toil is still experimental and in Beta!
+Warning: Azure support in Toil is in an experimental state and has limited support!

 7.2.1 Preparing your Azure environment

 Follow the steps below to prepare your Azure environment for running a Toil workflow.